SolidOS/solid-panes/Documentation/conventions.md

 ### Long Chat

 LongChat is similar to Chat, except that it uses LDP containers to discover the triples that describe the chat conversation, instead of having all the triples in one `chat.ttl` doc.
+`chat.ttl` document is an Append only docu

+LongChat generate an ECDSA `signature` to secure each message content.
 To create a chat conversation, pick a timestamp, e.g., `1555491215455`, create an LDP container, for instance `/long-chat/`, and in there, create an index document, e.g., `/long-chat/index.ttl`.
 To the index document, add the following triples:

 ```turtle